 A love of reading is shared with our children.
-Our themes link to a range of good quality fiction, non-fiction and poetry books and elements of Talk for Writing.
+Our themes link to a range of high quality fiction, non-fiction and poetry books.
 We follow the children's interests especially when playing and interacting with them.

 The EYFS framework includes 7 areas of learning and development that are equally important and inter-connected.
 However, 3 areas known as the prime areas are seen as particularly important for igniting curiosity and enthusiasm for learning, and for building children's capacity to learn, form relationships and thrive.